-A.2.10 A regular expression that does not end with a repetition operator may be followed by a repetition operator.
+A.2.10 A regular expression may be followed by a repetition operator.
 If the operator is "?", the preceding item is optional and matched at most once.
 If the operator is " $\star$ ", the preceding item will be matched zero or more times.
 If the operator is " $\star$ ", the preceding item will be matched one or more times.
 If the operator is of the form "#(n)", the preceding item is matched exactly n times; in this particular case, the parentheses can be omitted if n consists of one digit.
-If it is of the form "#(n,)", the item is matched at most m times.
+If it is of the form "#(n,)", the item is matched n or more times.
+If it is of the form "#(n,)", the item is optional and is matched at most m times.
 Finally, if it is of the form "#(n,m)", the item is matched at least n times, but not more than m times.

-NOTE - It is illegal to use the metacharacters "\", "+", "?" or "#" as the first character of a regular expression or immediately after a repetition operator.
+NOTE - It is illegal to use the metacharacters "\", "+", "?" or "#" as the first character of a regular expression.
 It is also illegal to use the metacharacters "#" or "|" as the last character of a regular expression.